Our Favorite Spots in Al Ain, UAE

 Sheikh Zayed Palace Museum

-In 2001 this former residence of the late Sheikh Zayed bin Sultan Al Narayan opened to the public after a two-year renovation period.
-To give you an idea of size, the palace walls measure 430 meters, 470 yards.
+This former Sheikh Zayed bin Sultan Al Nahyan residence opened to the public in 2001 after a two-year renovation period.
+The palace walls measure 430 meters, 470 yards, to give you an idea of size.

-As you enter the palace you find yourself in a warm open courtyard with trees and a well in the center.
+As you enter the palace, you find yourself in a warm, open courtyard with trees and a well in the center.
 The sounds of birds chirping were calming.
-Very few tourists had found their way to the palace and it felt as if we had the place to ourselves.
+Very few tourists had found their way to the palace, and it felt like we had the place to ourselves.

 Visiting at the Al Ain Palace Museum in The United Arab Emirates

-We meandered through the many sitting rooms, coffee rooms, and guest rooms and noted how cool the rooms feel despite the scorching sun and warm temperatures outside.
+We meandered through the many sitting rooms, coffee rooms, and guest rooms and noted how cool they felt despite the scorching sun and warm temperatures outside.
 We imagined how the children must have had a hay day dashing and darting among the many covered walkways.

-In the grand courtyard, a huge desert tent is a centerpiece.
-A similar tent to where the Sheikh would receive guests and elite visitors.
+In the grand courtyard, a huge desert tent is a centerpiece, similar to the tent where the Sheikh would receive guests and elite visitors.
 We made ourselves comfortable and took a few photos.

-A family from Oman entered the tent and did various family photos until I offered to take some photos with their cell phones.
+A family from Oman entered the tent and did various family photos until I offered to take some pictures with their cell phones.

 An Omani family gathered in the courtyard tent at the Sheikh Zayed Palace Museum

-They loved the idea and right away I had three cell phones in my hand.
-I asked politely if I would be allowed to take a photo of the family also.
-The head of the family gave me an approving nod and I snapped a couple of frames.
+They loved the idea, and right away, I had three cell phones in my hand.
+I asked politely if I would be allowed to take a photo of the family, too.
+The head of the family gave me an approving nod, and I snapped a couple of frames.

-They told us; we must come to Oman.
+They told us we must visit Oman.
 It’s beautiful there.
-We were indeed planning a weekend trip to Oman for later in the month.
+We were planning a weekend trip later in the month.

 Al Qattara Cultural Centre

-After a brief visit to the Qattara Cultural Centre a few days earlier we vowed to come back when the market was open and to see the traditional dance.
+After a brief visit to the Qattara Cultural Centre a few days earlier, we vowed to return when the market was open and to see the traditional dance.

 A group of young men are ready for the the traditional dance at Souq Al Qattara in Al Ain, UAE